inBeat/inbeat-website/content/top-influencers/instagram/stylists/malaysia/_index.md

 ---
-title: Top 10 Stylists Instagram Influencers In Malaysia In 2022
+title: Top 10 Stylists Instagram Influencers In Malaysia In 2023
 description: >-
-  Find top stylists Instagram influencers in Malaysia in 2022.
-Most popular hashtags: #love #influencer #stayhome #fashion.
+  Find top stylists Instagram influencers in Malaysia in 2023.
+Most popular hashtags: #throwback #stylist #stayhome.
 platform: Instagram
-hits: 12
+hits: 15
-text_top: Discover the most popular Instagram accounts on inBeat.
+text_top: Discover the top-rated Instagram profiles on inBeat.
-text_bottom: Our platform aggregates 12 Instagram influencers like this in Malaysia for you to contact.
+text_bottom: Our platform holds 15 Instagram influencers like this in Malaysia for you to work with.
 profiles:
   - username: "doniaabdelmaboud"
     fullname: >-